tldr-pages/tldr/pages/common/starship.md

 `starship configure`

-- Create a pre-populated GitHub issue with information about your configuration:
+- Create a bug report GitHub issue pre-populated with information about the system and starship configuration:

 `starship bug-report`

-- Print a completion script:
+- Print the completion script for the specified shell:

 `starship completions {{bash|elvish|fish|powershell|zsh}}`